The Poshard Foundation Announcing $111,000 in Donations to 59 Southern Illinois Food Pantries

 Faith Liberty Mission Church Food Pantry, Du Quoin

-Friends of Jesus Food Pantry, Equality
+Friends of Jesus Food Pantry, Eldorado

 Gallatin County Food Pantry, Shawneetown